guptaditi5/To-do-list/README.md

 # To-do-list
 List everything that you have to do.
-I have created this using HTML, CSS, JAVASCRIPT
+I have created this using HTML, CSS, JAVASCRIPT.